-The first six photos in the photographic history exhibition are those by Charles Percy Mountford.
-They were made between 1935 and 1940 in Central Australia.
+The six photos in exhibition 1 are those by Charles Percy Mountford and they were made between 1935 and 1940 in Central Australia.

 The first line of 3 photos were made by C.P.
 Mountford when he was secretary of a board of inquiry to investigate allegations of ill-treatment of Aborigines in the Northern Territory, at Hermannsburg and Ayers Rock in 1935.
 Later that year he joined Tindale, C. J. Hackett, a physical anthropologist, and E. O. Stocker, a cine-photographer, on an expedition (under the auspices of the University of Adelaide’s Board for Anthropological Research) to the Warburton Range, Western Australia.